Post Graduate Students

 Katie has recently completed a Masters of Water Resource Management at the Waterways Centre and began her PhD at Waterways in April 2018.
 She originally hails from the US where she completed a BSc in Environmental Science at Northeastern University.
 Having first arrived in Christchurch in 2009, she now calls New Zealand home.
 In addition to her work at Waterways, she wears a few hats as a yoga instructor, proofreader and organiser for TEDxChristchurch.
 When not working or studying, you can find Katie in the hills on her mountain bike or getting her hands dirty in the garden.

-Katie's PhD research explores key groundwater issues relevant for freshwater management, with particular focus on coastal groundwater processes, surface water-groundwater interactions and climate change vulnerability.
-Her research will focus on the Lake Ellesmere/Te Waihora catchment in Canterbury, a place where many social, cultural, economic and ecological aspects of freshwater management intersect.
-Having begun her PhD in April 2018, the project is still in its beginning stages, and Katie is currently working on refining the study's scope and objectives.
+Katie's PhD research is focused on Te Waihora/Lake Ellesmere in Canterbury, a place where many social, cultural, economic and ecological aspects of freshwater management intersect.
+She is investigating groundwater seepage into the lake, which has potential impacts on water quality and quantity outcomes for the lake.
 She is excited to be working with Dr Leanne Morgan of the Waterways Centre as her primary supervisor on this project and intends to submit in mid-2021.

 Marlese is a graduate of the University of Canterbury with a Bachelors of Science in Chemistry and first class honours in Environmental Science.
 She is currently working towards a PhD in Water Resource Management.
 Marlese has experience working in commercial laboratories as well as tutoring both undergraduate students and high school students in science-related disciplines.
 Outside of study, Marlese enjoys many outdoor activities, community events and reading.